Acknowledgments

 • To Odie: Thank you for generously supporting my work over the years and for always asking me to draw unique, interesting and diverse things!
 You’ve made a huge difference in my life and I appreciate your patronage and friendship very much!

-• To Doctors Craig Dionne, Bernard Miller, Xavi Reyes, Paul Wake, Sam Hirst, Dale Townshend, Eric Acton, and David Calonne: Thank you for staying in touch over the years and giving me feedback, encouragement and ideas.
+• To Drs.
+Craig Dionne, Bernard Miller, Xavi Reyes, Paul Wake, Sam Hirst, Dale Townshend, Eric Acton, and David Calonne: Thank you for staying in touch over the years and giving me feedback, encouragement and ideas.
 To Craig, in particular—I wouldn’t have pushed so hard to go to grad school if not for your initial glowing praise and support.
 Thank you for that!
 And to the rest of the Humanities faculty at EMU and MMU I haven’t mentioned by name—I enjoyed all of your classes and the opportunity to absorb and learn from what you had to offer!

 • To Dr. Sandy Norton: Thank you for lending me tremendous emotional/material support and kindness in the most trying of times.
 You always encouraged me to write, too, and valued my “great heart.”
-Per your instructions, I’ve poured as much of it as I could into this book—to better help those in need (also, thank you for your 1968 copy of The Pearl: A Journal of Facetive and Voluptuous Reading.
+Per your instructions, I’ve poured as much of it as I could into this book—to better help those in need (also, thank you for your 1968 copy of The Pearl: A Journal of Facetive and Voluptuous Reading (1968).
 It’s everything I wished Austen had been and provided a much-needed “other side of the coin” to consider when writing my own book about such matters).

 (artist: Angel)